return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/mvm/sta_h.rst

     has this TID sent traffic in the last
     \ ``IWL_MVM_DQA_QUEUE_TIMEOUT``\  time period.
 If \ ``txq_id``\  is invalid, this
     field should be ignored.

+tpt_meas_start
+    time of the throughput measurements start, is reset every HZ

+tx_count_last
+    number of frames transmitted during the last second

+tx_count
+    counts the number of frames transmitted since the last reset of tpt_meas_start

 .. _`iwl_mvm_rxq_dup_data`: